xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/index.md

 ## Introduction
 `xbps-src` is a simple but capable build system.
-It is one of Void Linux's major strengths, but its official documentation can be difficult to understand for those who do not have experience with build systems.
+It is one of Void Linux's major strengths, but its official documentation can be difficult to understand for those who do not have experience with packaging systems.
 This tutorial aims to bridge that gap.

 I try to cover the basics.
 Feel free to skip some sections.
 But don't skip too